fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 3.0.0 =
+Plugin now supports searches as timelines.
+Visit the settings page to change options or the plugin's WordPress page for usage instructions with template tags/shortcodes.

 = 2.3.2 =
 Masked OAuth Access Token data is now properly unmasked upon saving on the settings page, meaning that connection credentials are not erroneous when it comes to communicating with Twitter.
 NOTE: It's likely you will need to re-enter your OAuth Access Token.